 - Sharing economy student style: Rent or borrow items that you only need for the year.
 This will make it easier on you come move-out, and earn you green-karma when you pay the product forward for the next person to use.

 - Conscious packing: Use clothing and other soft items to wrap more fragile items.
 This saves space and waste!

 - Save your energy: Opt for Energy Star products, and pack a smart strip to make powering down when you’re not using quick and easy.

 - It’s [not] so hard to say goodbye: When all is said and done, be sure to recycle the move-in mess, like cardboard boxes and plastic packaging.

 Tips courtesy of the Johns Hopkins University Office of Sustainability.

 Not driving to Baltimore?
 Need to send some stuff ahead of time?
-Incoming students may begin shipping packages to their residence hall addresses (found in students’ residence hall assignment notification letter received in late July) in mid-August (2019 exact date TBD).
+Incoming students may begin shipping packages to their residence hall addresses (found in students’ residence hall assignment notification letter received in late July) in mid-August (2020 exact date TBD).
 Please arrange for anything sent to arrive after this date.
 Once students have checked in on their assigned move-in date, they may claim their packages from the mailroom by presenting a J-Card.
 Packages should be sent to the mailing address of the incoming student listed in their room assignment notification.
-The mailroom for Wolman, McCoy, and Hopkins Inn is in the lower level of Wolman; the mailroom for the AMRs is in AMR II.
-During new student move-in, mailrooms open at 8 a.m.
+The mailroom for Wolman and McCoy is in the lower level of Wolman; the mailroom for the AMRs is in AMR II.
+During new student move-in, mailrooms open early (2020 times and dates TBD).
 Please email firstname.lastname@example.org with any other questions.